strf0x1/deep-research-strands/README.md

 # Deep Research Agent (Strands Version)

-This is a re-implementation of the Deep Research Agent using the AWS Strands Agents SDK.
+This is a re-implementation of the M2 MinimaxDeep Research Agent found [here](https://github.com/dair-ai/m2-deep-research) using the AWS Strands Agents SDK.
+I just like working with this agent framework because the code is clean and it is easy to extend.

 ## Overview